hardmanko/ofxCX/docs/gettingStarted.md

 The main openFrameworks download page (http://openframeworks.cc/download/) has information about how to install openFrameworks, depending on what development environment you are using.

 ### Linux openFramworks 0.8.0 installation notes ###
 There are two issues with installing openFrameworks 0.8.0 on Linux. openFrameworks 0.8.4 does not have these issues.
-All directories are given relative to where you installed openFramworks.
+All directories are given relative to where you installed openFrameworks.

 #### Problem 1:
 For at least some Linux distributions, `scripts/linux/WHATEVER_OS/install_dependencies.sh` must be modified so as to ignore some of the gstreamer-ffmpeg stuff, because the script doesn't seem to properly deal with the case of gstreamer_0.1-ffmpeg not existing in the available software sources.
 A newer version of gstreamer can be installed by commenting out everything related to selecting a gstreamer version, except

 	GSTREAMER_VERSION=1.0
 	GSTREAMER_FFMPEG=gstreamer${GSTREAMER_VERSION}-libav

 which does the trick for me.
-I'm not sure that 1.0 is the latest version of gstreamer, but this WORKFORME.
+I'm not sure that 1.0 is the latest version of gstreamer, but this works for me.

 #### Problem 2:
 `ofTrueTypeFont.cpp` cannot compile because of some strange folder structure issue.
 All you need to do is